 A diverse set of applications.

-OXIS Energy is targeting a small range of applications where the benefits of Li-S batteries will demonstrate performance best.
-These are described in more detail below along with the grant funded projects that support this work.
+Our applications are described in more detail below along with the grant funded projects that support this work.

 - Perfect for HALE UAVs